Meet MTC Tour Director Martin BeckerJef Furr

 One comment that stands out for me was when I received a letter from a director whose young daughter was on a band trip.
 She commented that she wished that I could come on their family vacations with them.
 She said that on the band trip I had made it possible for her dad to just to be her dad since I had taken such good care of the band.
 That was very cool!

-Another time was my suggestion to a group who had been disappointed with a performance being canceled and I suggested they do an impromptu concert at the Kentucky, Tennessee Welcome Center for people traveling.
+Another time was my suggestion to a group who had been disappointed with the performance being canceled and I suggested they do an impromptu concert at the Kentucky, Tennessee Welcome Center for people traveling.
 This was a Sunday morning and I counted over 200 travelers who stopped to hear the choir sing their hearts out!
 Great memory for me as well as the group!

 What is your favorite place to travel/visit with and without groups?

 Marty: I would say it would be New York City.
 There is so much to see and do, never a dull moment.
-Just experiencing the hustle and bustle of this City is exciting.
+Just experiencing the hustle and bustle of this city is exciting.
 But adding a visit to Central Park, Times Square, a Broadway Show, Radio City Music Hall, visiting the 911 Memorial/Museum, a dinner cruise to visit Lady Liberty, and much more.
 It never gets old and is always a hit with everyone who visits the Big Apple.

 I have also enjoyed many trips to Europe, Hawaii, California, Toronto, Washington D.C., Chicago, St. Louis, Nashville, Atlanta, and Orlando.
 Disney World and Disneyland are always great times!